Azure/aks-engine/docs/community/developer-guide.md

 details.
 You can create multiple configurations in `launch.json` to debug `aks-engine upgrade`, `scale`, and other commands.

+For a more detailed debugging configuration, check out the [example launch.json](example-launch.json) in this directory.
+It assumes you have `$CLIENT_ID`, `$CLIENT_SECRET`, and `$AKSE_PUB_KEY` environment variables set, and will prompt you for other command inputs when starting the debugger.

 The `.vscode/launch.json` file is ignored by `git`, so your local version won't be overwritten when you push or pull changes.